-THE PA ROLE VERSUS THE EA ROLE
+THE PERSONAL ASSISTANT ROLE versus THE EXECUTIVE ASSISTANT ROLE

 Personal Assistants should fully understand the scope of Personal Assistant duties and the required attributes.
 If you are considering a career as a corporate Personal Assistant, Senior Secretary or Senior Administrator, you will find the following outline of typical PA skills, goals, objectives and duties useful.
 They represent the attributes hiring managers and employment agencies look for when filling PA positions; especially PA jobs that command a high salary.

-The attributes of a good PA are:
+The attributes of an effective PA are:

 - a good communicator

 One of the most important requirements of the PA skill-set is IT literacy.
 At the very least, PAs should have advanced-level skills in Word for Windows and Microsoft PowerPoint.
-And an intermediate level knowledge of Microsoft Excel.
+And at least an intermediate level knowledge of Microsoft Excel.

 MAINTAINING PERSONAL ASSISTANT DEVELOPMENT